 For example, if you are at home or office local network, then the connection mostly will be in ‘Private’ or ‘Domain’ network profile.
 Therefore enable the Echo Request rule for these profiles only.
-If you connect the same laptop to any public internet network (like coffee shop or airport WiFi), Windows 10 will treat it as the public network profile.
-In this case, your Windows 10 computer will not respond to ping requests which come from internet to your computer, because Echo Request rule is not enabled for ‘Public’ network profile.
+If you connect the same laptop to any public internet network (like a coffee shop or airport WiFi), Windows 10 will treat it as the public network profile.
+In this case, your Windows 10 computer will not respond to ping requests which come from the internet to your computer, because Echo Request rule is not enabled for ‘Public’ network profile.
 That’s the reasons it is always recommended to not enabling unwanted firewall rules for public network profile.

 To Disable Ping Reply in Windows 10

-Just simply right click on the same rule ( for private or domain network profile) and disable it Now your Windows 10 computer will not respond to ping requests from the connected network devices.
+Just simply right click on the same rule (for private or domain network profile) and disable it Now your Windows 10 computer will not respond to ping requests from the connected network devices.

 How to Enable Incoming FTP Traffic in Windows 10 Firewall

 Once you setup FTP server on Windows 10 computer, then you must enable inbound FTP traffic in the firewall settings.
-It can be done in few methods.
+It can be done in a few methods.

 1) Open the control panel, Windows Firewall settings and click on ‘Allow an App or feature through Windows Firewall’.